RichyHBM/teleport-challenge/docs/design.md

    the program should stop taking input or commands after the pattern has been found, running just the initial segment, or alternatively error out informing the user they must change their command logic.

+   To help mitigate this, arguments can be parametrized at the point at which the server executes the job, alternatively the server could also strip non alphanumeric characters, though for this challenge it will just use the parametrized approach

 - No Command Checks

    The current system will allow any commands to be run, this means the user could issue an `rm` command